Mihajlo Pupin: Professor at Columbia University

 He was an early investigator into X-ray imaging, but his claim to have made the first X-ray image in the United States is incorrect.
 He learned of Röntgen's discovery of unknown rays passing through wood, paper, insulators, and thin metals leaving traces on a photographic plate, and attempted this himself.
 Using a vacuum tube, which he had previously used to study the passage of electricity through rarefied gases, he made successful images on 2 January 1896.
 Edison provided Pupin with a calcium tungstate fluoroscopic screen which, when placed in front of the film, shortened the exposure time by twenty times, from one hour to a few minutes.
 Based on the results of experiments, Pupin concluded that the impact of primary X-rays generated secondary X-rays.
 With his work in the field of X-rays, Pupin gave a lecture at the New York Academy of Sciences.
 He was the first person to use a fluorescent screen to enhance X-rays for medical purposes.
 A New York surgeon, Dr. Bull, sent Pupin a patient to obtain an X-ray image of his left hand prior to an operation to remove lead shot from a shotgun injury.
 The first attempt at imaging failed because the patient, a well-known lawyer, was "too weak and nervous to be stood still nearly an hour" which is the time it took to get an X-ray photo at the time.
 In another attempt, the Edison fluorescent screen was placed on a photographic plate and the patient's hand on the screen.
 X-rays passed through the patients hand and caused the screen to fluoresce, which then exposed the photographic plate.
 A fairly good image was obtained with an exposure of only a few seconds and showed the shot as if "drawn with pen and ink."
 Dr. Bull was able to take out all of the lead balls in a very short time.

 Pupin coils

 Pupin's 1899 patent for loading coils, archaically called "Pupin coils", followed closely on the pioneering work of the English polymath Oliver Heaviside, which predates Pupin's patent by some seven years.
 The importance of the patent was made clear when the American rights to it were acquired by American Telephone & Telegraph (AT&T), making him wealthy.
-Although AT&T bought Pupin's patent, they made little use of it, as they already had their own development in hand led by George Campbell and had up to this point been challenging Pupin with Campbell's own patent.
-AT&T were afraid they would lose control of an invention which was immensely valuable due to its ability to greatly extend the range of long-distance telephones and especially submarine ones.
+Although AT&T bought Pupin's patent, it made little use of it, as it already had its own development in hand led by George Campbell and had up to this point been challenging Pupin with Campbell's own patent.
+AT&T was afraid it would lose control of an invention which was immensely valuable due to its ability to greatly extend the range of long-distance telephones and especially submarine ones.